 GeneCards Summary for PICK1 Gene

 PICK1 (Protein Interacting With PRKCA 1) is a Protein Coding gene.
-Diseases associated with PICK1 include central nervous system disease and nervous system disease.
-Among its related pathways are Transmission across Chemical Synapses and Transmission across Chemical Synapses.
-GO annotations related to this gene include receptor binding and protein C-terminus binding.
+Diseases associated with PICK1 include spermatogenic failure 6 and schizophrenia.
+Among its related pathways are Transmission across Chemical Synapses and Trafficking of AMPA receptors.
+GO annotations related to this gene include identical protein binding and enzyme binding.

 UniProtKB/Swiss-Prot for PICK1 Gene

 Probable adapter protein that bind to and organize the subcellular localization of a variety of membrane proteins containing some PDZ recognition sequence.
 Involved in the clustering of various receptors, possibly by acting at the receptor internalization level.
 Plays a role in synaptic plasticity by regulating the trafficking and internalization of AMPA receptors.
 May be regulated upon PRKCA activation.
 May regulate ASIC1/ASIC3 channel.
 Regulates actin polymerization by inhibiting the actin-nucleating activity of the Arp2/3 complex; the function is competetive with nucleation promoting factors and is linked to neuronal morphology regulation and AMPA receptor (AMPAR) endocytosis.
 Via interaction with the Arp2/3 complex involved in regulation of synaptic plasicity of excitatory synapses and required for spine shrinkage during long-term depression (LTD).
 Involved in regulation of astrocyte morphology, antagonistic to Arp2/3 complex activator WASL/N-WASP function.